daniel-robotics4/WRO-SuperNova/README.md

 ## 8. Usage Instructions

-1. Open `CodigoDeluxe1_5.ino` in the Arduino IDE.
+1. Open `CodigoDeluxe1_6.ino` in the Arduino IDE.
-2. Install required libraries (AFMotor, Servo, NewPing, QuadratureEncoder).
+2. Install required libraries (AFMotor, Servo, NewPing, QuadratureEncoder, TimerOne).
-3. Connect hardware per pin configuration.
+3. Connect hardware per the pin configuration.
 4. Upload the code to the Arduino Mega 2560.
-5. Power on the robot and observe autonomous navigation.
+5. Power on the robot and observe autonomous operation.

----

-## 9. Best Practices

-- Update this documentation whenever the code or logic changes.
-- Use descriptive variable names and add inline comments for new features.
-- For detailed behavior changes, update the relevant function descriptions here.

 ---